The Turkey-EU fallout

 But there is growing recognition that the first can be attained through engagements with other parts of the world and the need for the second – internal political security vis-a-vis a hostile Kemalist establishment – no longer exists.
 Though Turkey institutionally remains anchored to NATO, there is increasing questioning of Turkey’s role and membership.

 To put it differently, the growing appreciation that there are alternative modernisation paradigms, accompanied by a search for different models of democracy, not just the liberal one, lessen the appeal of the EU path.
-This partially explains President Recep Erdogan’s of whether the Shanghai Cooperation Organisation can be a viable alternative to the EU for Turkey.
+This partially explains President Recep Erdogan’s exploration of whether the Shanghai Cooperation Organisation can be a viable alternative to the EU for Turkey.

 In the long term, these questions will be more effectively dealt with once the EU and Turkey come to clear decisions about their identity, historic mission and orientation.
 But there are short-term actions that can be taken to save relations from further deterioration.